 Set the Table the Night Before

-Getting things done, like setting the table ahead of time, will make things go much smoother the day of Thanksgiving.
+Getting things done, like setting the table ahead of time, will make things go much smoother on Thanksgiving.
 You can even do this 2 days before if you're pressed for time.

 Empty All Dishwashers and Trash Cans the Night Before